boxcoxR

 LogLik

 matrix containing the value of the profile log-likelihood for each value in laseq or laseqPos and laseqNeg.
 If family is BoxCox' or 'YJ', the dimension of out.LogLik is length(laseq)-by-2.
-In this case the first column contains the values of laseq and the second column the values of the profile log lik.
+In this case the first column contains the values of laseq and the second column the values of the profile log likelihood.
 If family is 'YJpn', the dimension of out.LogLik is: * length(laseqPos)-by-length(laseqNeg) if option usefmin is false (default) and therefore the maximization routine is not called.

 * 9-by-9 matrix containing the value of the likelihood in correspondence of the points -2:0.5:2, if input option usefmin is true and boxcoxR is called for the first time.